Mrs. Adams Homepage

 My name is Mrs. Adams, and I am thrilled to spend another year with fabulous fourth graders at Elmwood Academy!
 I teach ELA (English Language Arts), and am partnered with the wonderful Mr. Cowan, who teaches Math, Social Studies, and Science.

 I grew up in York County, and earned my bachelor's degree in Early Adolescent Education from Penn State University (WE ARE!).
-This will be my third year teaching in Mechanicsburg and my fifth year teaching since I graduated from Penn State.
+This will be my fourth year teaching in Mechanicsburg and my sixth year teaching since I graduated from Penn State.
 I previously taught third grade in Loudoun County, Virginia.

 Outside of school, I love to take walks, go on hikes, and go swimming.
 I was a competitive swimmer growing up, and I still teach swimming lessons!
 I also spend a lot of time reading.
-Some of my favorite books are: All the Light We Cannot See, The Book Whisperer, and Becoming.
+Some of my favorite books are: All the Light We Cannot See, A Man Called Ove, and Eleanor Oliphant is Completely Fine.
 My husband is a huge Premiere League fan, so I have spent a lot of mornings watching soccer and cheering for Liverpool!
 I am also a vegetarian, and I like to experiment with new plant-based recipes.
 I enjoy traveling and exploring new places.
-I have most recently been to Hawaii, Canada, and Paris!
+It has been a while since I've been on an adventure, but I have most recently been to Hawaii, Canada, and Paris!

 Here's a picture of my husband and I together in Paris (Summer 2018) and Hawaii (December 2018)

-This year, you can expect to immersed in reading, writing, talking, and reflecting.
+This year, you can expect to be immersed in reading, writing, talking, and reflecting.
+We will accomplish this both in the classroom and virtually!
 My goal is to instill a love and enthusiasm for reading and writing--to view these activities as gateways to unleashing our imaginations, to learn more about the world around us, and to experience powerful lessons about how to be kind, empathetic citizens.
 We have so many amazing texts to explore in fourth grade!
 Students will grow their reading and writing abilities through independent reading and reflecting, small group work, and whole class text analyses.
 We will grow our classroom as a reading community who shares books with one another and encourages each other to try new genres, build reading stamina, and find books that fit us as a reader.
-I am excited to develop our reading abilities together!
+I am excited to develop our literacy abilities together!

 Building a Reading Life: